 \section{Abstract}

-We introduce two practical methods for estimation and inference on a nonparametric structural function $h_0$ and its derivatives---such as elasticities or other marginal effects---using instrumental variables.
-The first is a data-driven choice of sieve dimension.
-The second is a data-driven approach for constructing uniform confidence bands (UCBs) for $h_0$ and its derivatives.
-Both procedures are simple to implement, have strong theoretical justification, and do not require prior information about the smoothness of $h_0$ or instrument strength.
-Our first procedure leads to estimators of $h_0$ and its derivatives that converge at the fastest possible (i.e., minimax) rate in sup-norm.
-Our second procedure yields UCBs for $h_0$ and its derivatives that have correct asymptotic coverage and contract at, or within a logarithmic factor of, the minimax rate.
-Our UCBs are asymptotically more efficient (i.e., narrower) than UCBs based on the usual approach of undersmoothing.
+We introduce two data-driven procedures for optimal estimation and inference in nonparametric models using instrumental variables.
+The first is a data-driven choice of sieve dimension for a popular class of sieve two-stage least squares estimators.
+When implemented with this choice, estimators of both the structural function $h_0$ and its derivatives (such as elasticities) converge at the fastest possible (i.e., minimax) rates in sup-norm.
+The second is for constructing uniform confidence bands (UCBs) for $h_0$ and its derivatives.
+Our UCBs guarantee coverage over a generic class of data-generating processes and contract at the minimax rate, possibly up to a logarithmic factor.
+As such, our UCBs are asymptotically more efficient than UCBs based on the usual approach of undersmoothing.
 As an application, we estimate the elasticity of the intensive margin of firm exports in a monopolistic competition model of international trade.
 Simulations illustrate the good performance of our procedures in empirically calibrated designs.
 Our results provide evidence against common parameterizations of the distribution of unobserved firm heterogeneity.